amira-salama1/SQL_Projects-And-Visualizations/Logic and Expressions in Reporting/PowerBI/Power Query/30 Days of Query Folding/D26 | Employee Last name doesn't Start with certain letters.md

     in
         #"Filtered Rows"

-A better Approach than writing each letter, if the letters are in a row:
+A better Approach than writing each letter, if the letters are in a row (This one from the Author of the challenge)

     List.Select(
 		dbo_DimEmployee[LastName],